 For a bit more structure, take a guided walk on the Turnpike Trail or a shorter option like the 2-mile scenic River Walk (be sure to bring $2 for the return tram ride.)
 You can also hunt and fish in the park.

 For a bit more action, head over to the Gauley National Recreation Area and try whitewater rafting down winding rivers rushing through narrow canyons.
 The Upper Gauley is one of the world’s top 10 rafting runs.

 If you opt for the slow road, spend some time relaxing in the calmer waters to hone your angling skills.
 Make the adventure complete by bringing your camping gear for a few nights under some of the East Coast’s darkest skies.

 There are 18 drive-in sites for tents and RVs, but you can camp throughout the area as long as it’s on National Park property (some of the recreation area is private property), and 100 feet away from any river, cliff, trailhead or historic ruin.

-3. New River Gorge National Park
+3. New River Gorge National Park and Preserve

 This park has a little bit of everything.
 Whether you love being outside, history or small-town charm, the New River Gorge is a park you will want to visit again and again.
 Stop into one of the 4 visitor centers, take in some incredible views of the gorge and then dive into the activities.